KerosuoLab/Shapemetrics/README.md

 ```
 <img src="images/tbud_original_img_zproj.png" width="400">

-Next, we create a blurred version of the membrane z-stack image and visualize it as summed z-projection.
-This will help to connect any gaps in the staining:
+Next, create a blurred version of the membrane z-stack image and visualize it as a summed z-projection.
+This will help connect any gaps in the staining.
 ```
 img_blur = imdilate(original_img,strel3D('sphere',3));
 figure